 So I learned that there were other things I needed to do to prepare myself for a more enjoyable vacation.
 It started with working on how I felt before going on the trip.
 I began to notice I would have increased levels of nervousness days before the trip.
 This would usually disrupt my sleep, which would then make me feel more stressed.
 My fear of the unknown of traveling would create future tension that had no basis in reality.
 It was like I was preparing myself for what could go wrong.

 So I started a new way of relaxation before going away.
-I no longer packed the night before and made sure any of those little details like stopping the mail or newspapers were done ahead of time.
-I booked flights at times I knew would work better for me and got very specific with where I would stay that would make me feel comfortable.
+I no longer packed the night before and got very specific with where I would stay that would make me feel comfortable.

 I also did some physical relaxation.
 I would make sure that I wasn’t skipping my breathing exercises.
 I purposely took additional breaks (a break can consist of as little as one minute) and didn’t allow myself to work up late on these before traveling.